Wesleyan-Media-Project/party_classifier_pdid/README.md

 ## 1. Overview

 We provide 4 different party classifier models that are each trained using different algorithms.
-We recommend (and implement in our scripts) the Random Forest model which provided the highest accuracy in our training.
+We recommend (and implement in our scripts) the Multinomial Naive Bayes model which provided the highest accuracy in our training.
 Nonetheless, we give you all four models should you wish to use them.
 The party classifier is trained on a dataset of ads that have already been labeled with the party each ad belongs to.

 In addition to the classifier in this repo, we also provide an [ad-level party classifier](https://github.com/Wesleyan-Media-Project/party_classifier).
 Unlike the ad-level party classifier that operates at the individual ad level, the party classifier in this repo works at the entity level by analyzing all ads associated with a particular entity ["pd_id"](https://github.com/Wesleyan-Media-Project/fb_pd_id) collectively.